Hopf algebras and Tutte polynomials: Examples in detail

 We turn to the Hopf algebra of ribbon graphs.
 As was the case with graphs, to ensure a single element of graded dimension zero in the Hopf algebra we work with equivalence classes of ribbon graphs.
 For this, let $G=(V,E)$ be a ribbon graph, $v\in V$, and $P$ and $Q$ be non-trivial ribbon subgraphs of $G$.
 Then $G$ is said to be the \emph{join} of $P$ and $Q$, written $P\vee Q$, if $G=P\cup Q$ and $P\cap Q=\{v\}$ and if there exists an arc on $v$ with the property that all edges of $P$ incident to $v$ meet it there, and none of the edges of $Q$ do.
 Note that the parameters $\gamma$, $r$, $e$, and $\rho$ are invariant under joins and disjoint unions (but $v$ and $c$ are not).

-We omit the straight-forward proof of the following lemma. \begin{lemma} The set of Equivalence classes of ribbon graphs considered up to joins and isomorphism forms a minors system where the grading is given by the cardinality of the edge set, deletion and contraction are given by ribbon graph deletion and contraction, and multiplication is given by direct sum. \end{lemma} For convenience we often identify a ribbon graph with its equivalence class. \begin{definition} Let $\mathcal{H}^{rg}$ denote the combinatorial Hopf algebra associated with ribbon graphs via Lemma~\ref{l.rgmin} andProposition~\ref{p.1}.
+We omit the straightforward proof of the following lemma. \begin{lemma} The set of equivalence classes of ribbon graphs considered up to joins and isomorphism forms a minor system where the grading is given by the cardinality of the edge set, deletion and contraction are given by ribbon graph deletion and contraction, and multiplication is given by direct sum. \end{lemma} For convenience we usually identify a ribbon graph with its equivalence class. \begin{definition} Let $\mathcal{H}^{rg}$ denote the Hopf algebra associated with ribbon graphs via Lemma~\ref{l.rgmin} and Proposition~\ref{p.1}.
 Its coproduct is given by $ \Delta_{rg}(G)=\sum_{A\subseteq E(G)}D\backslash A^c \otimes D/ A $, where the deletion and contraction are ribbon graph deletion and contraction. \end{definition}